RossLab/Reproductive_Morph_Specialisation/Gene_Expression_Divergence/01_QC_trim.md

 fastqc -t 4 *.trimmed.fq.gz
 ```

-The FastQC reports looked normal, so I can proceed to the next stage.
+The FastQC reports looked normal, so I can proceed to the next stage, which is mapping the reads to the genome.